Red Maple - Acer rubrum 'October Glory'

 -

-Glossy green foliage, brilliant red fall color
+Glossy green foliage turns brilliant red in the fall

 -